Why do messages contain unreadable “winmail.dat” attachments?

 Or if you receive mail from people who use Outlook, the messages they send you might contain a “winmail.dat” attachment instead of the attachment you were expecting.

-This happens because the copy of Microsoft Outlook that sent the message is configured to send attachments in a non-standard format.
-Those attachments can only be viewed using certain mail program like Outlook, and not by most non-Microsoft mail programs or our Webmail system.
+If this happens, it’s because the copy of Microsoft Outlook sent the message in a non-standard “rich text” format.
+Those attachments can only be viewed using certain mail programs like Outlook, but not by many non-Microsoft mail programs or our Webmail system — the “rich text” part appears as a “winmail.dat” attachment in those programs.